Kotlin/KEEP/proposals/scripting-support.md

   The class implements source position and fragment referencing classes used e.g. in error reporting.
 - `KotlinType` a wrapper around Kotlin types, used to decouple script definition and compilation/evaluation environments.
 It could be constructed either from reflected or from stringified type representation.
-- `ScriptDefinition` - a facade combining services and properties defining a script type.
-Could be constructed manually or from annotated script base class.
 - `ScriptCompilationConfiguration` - a heterogeneous container of parameters defining the script compilation
-- `ScriptEvaluationConfiguration` - a heterogeneous container of parameters defining teh script evaluation
+- `ScriptEvaluationConfiguration` - a heterogeneous container of parameters defining the script evaluation
+- `ScriptingHostConfiguration` - a heterogeneous container of host-specific parameters

 ### Script definition